Clear, consistent, and concise recycling labels that comply with FTC Green Guides. Making sense of recycling.

 - Contribute to improving and increasing clean streams of recycled materials.

 Today, recycling messages are numerous, inconsistent, and sometimes misleading.
-Over the past three years, the SPC consulted with a wide variety of stakeholders including the FTC, SPC member companies, municipalities, trade organizations, the recycling industry, and the US Environmental Protection Agency to develop How2Recycle and its underlying research.
+Over the past three years, the SPC consulted with a wide variety of stakeholders including the FTC, SPC member companies, municipalities, trade organizations, recyclers, and the US Environmental Protection Agency to develop the How2Recycle Program.

 Each separate component of a package is labeled using one of four categories: Widely Recycled, Check Locally/Limited Recycling (not recycled in all communities), Not Yet Recycled, and Store Drop-off (recycled at retail locations).

 These categories are based on nationwide access to recycling data, or “reach data,” and technical recyclability.
 If 60% or more of the US population has access to recycling an item, then the Widely Recycled label (mobius loop) applies.
 If access is less than 20%, then the Not Yet Recycled category applies (mobius loop with slash).
-If the reach data show between 20% and 60% access to recycling, then the mobius loop with “Check Locally” and footnote applies.
-The Store Drop-off label is specifically for plastic bags and films accepted at retail locations.
-The “Guidance for Use” document (available to participating companies) provides additional detail on specifications.
+If there is between 20% and 60% access to recycling, then the mobius loop with “Check Locally” and footnote applies.
+The Store Drop-off label is specifically for plastic bags, wraps, and films accepted at retail locations.
+The “Guidelines for Use” document (available to participating companies) provides additional detail on specifications.

 Steps to Participate: